History of the Sego Lily Center for the Abused Deaf

 Advocacy Services Training

-Marilyn received a federal grant from the Office of Violence Against Women at the Department of Justice in 1998 to replicate the ADWAS agency model in 15 locations around the country.
-Annette Stewart wrote a letter inviting Utah to select and send five Deaf and hard of hearing women to Seattle in the spring of 2000 for in-depth, week-long training to become domestic abuse advocates and learn how to start an agency (including developing a Board and funding development plan).
+In 1998, the Office of Violence Against Women in the Department of Justice gave Marilyn a federal grant to use the ADWAS agency model in fifteen other places around the country.
+Annette Stewart wrote a letter inviting Utah to select and send five Deaf and hard of hearing women to Seattle in the spring of 2000 for in-depth, week-long training to become domestic abuse advocates and learn how to start an agency (including developing a board and funding a development plan).

-The goal of this training was to equip these women with the necessary skills so that they could return to their home states and establish an advocacy organization that would support Deaf victims of abuse in a culturally and linguistically acceptable manner.
+The goal of this training was to give these women the skills they needed to go back to their home states and start an advocacy group that would help Deaf survivors of abuse in a way that was respectful of their culture and language.
 Linda Berness, Christy Layton, Kristi Mortensen, Eli McCowan, and Joene Nicolaisen were among the five Deaf women that flew to Seattle for the training, along with Deaf women from other states.
 ADWAS was privileged to witness the birth of 15 sister agencies that now give services to their respective deaf populations around the country after three years of hard work.

 Photo: Abused Deaf Women's Advocacy Services provides training and mentoring to Eleanor McCowan, Kristi Mortensen, Christi Layton, Linda Berness, and Joene Nicolaisen in 2000.

-The goal of this training was to equip these women with the necessary skills so that they could return to their home states and establish an advocacy organization that would support Deaf victims of abuse in a culturally and linguistically acceptable manner.
+The goal of this training was to give these women the skills they needed to go back to their home states and start an advocacy group that would help Deaf survivors of abuse in a way that was respectful of their culture and language.
 Linda Berness, Christy Layton, Kristi Mortensen, Eli McCowan, and Joene Nicolaisen were among the five Deaf women that flew to Seattle for the training, along with Deaf women from other states.
 ADWAS was privileged to witness the birth of 15 sister agencies that now give services to their respective deaf populations around the country after three years of hard work.

 Photo: Abused Deaf Women's Advocacy Services provides training and mentoring to Eleanor McCowan, Kristi Mortensen, Christi Layton, Linda Berness, and Joene Nicolaisen in 2000.